Code-Institute-Submissions/b1ndark-project3/README.md

 Goals:

 - The player will have to beat the dealer in order to win
-- You are suppose to have a BLackjack = 21 points or to have as close as possible to 21 points to beat the dealer
+- You are supposed to have a Blackjack = 21 points or to have as close as possible to 21 points to beat the dealer
 - If you lose play again to beat the dealer
 - The main goal is to have fun :)